Table of content

 8. Launch: An Internet Millionaire’s Secret Formula to Sell Almost Anything Online, Build a Business You Love, and Live the Life of Your Dreams by Jeff Walker

 A classic guide to the historical online launches of the past.
 Review the basic tenets of online success to enable your business to launch new products or services fast and to resounding fanfare.

 Must-read marketing books on the psychology of marketing – to turn you into a marketing strategist one day

-A revised edition of his earlier work, Dr Cialdini provides even more examples and case studies that shed light on human behavior.
+In a revised edition of his earlier work, Dr. Cialdini provides even more examples and case studies that shed light on human behavior.
 Explore real-world scenarios and practical tips for driving adoption, ideal if you already have a fundamental grasp on the source material.

 4. The Irrational Bundle: Predictably Irrational, The Upside of Irrationality, and The Honest Truth About Dishonesty by Dan Ariely

-A useful volume on choice, Daniel talks about the two ways our brains make decisions.
+In a useful volume on choice, Daniel talks about the two ways our brains make decisions.
 Great for personal growth and crafting brilliant sales funnels alike.
 You’ll explore intuitive versus rational thinking processes in this well-written and practical guide.
-Also, fun fact, Daniel won a Nobel Memorial Prize in economic sciences.
+Also, a fun fact, Daniel won a Nobel Memorial Prize in economic sciences.